Asabeneh/Git-and-Github/README.md

 git push -u origin master

 ## Git cheatsheet:
-Here you have the basic git commands which you may be useful:
+Here you have the basic git commands which might be useful:
 ```shell
 git --version //to check the version
 git help  // To get help from git